ga4gh/va-spec/docs/source/modeling-foundations.rst

    **Legend** Hierarchical structure of classes and attributes comprising the domain-agnostic Core-IM.
 Note that a hierarchy of Domain Entity classes has been defined to represent things like Genes, Conditions, and Therapeutic Procedures.
 This if described separately `here <https://github.com/ga4gh/va-spec/edit/1.x/docs/source/core-information-model/entities/domain-entities/index.rst>`_.

-As VA implementations evolve and new VA profiles are created, more content from SEPIO will be added to support new requirements.
-The VA-Spec team has partnered with SEPIO developers to ensure coordinated evolution of these two standards.
-For more information, see `"What is the SEPIO Framework?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_, and `"How does the VA-Spec use SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#how-does-the-va-spec-use-the-sepio-framework>`_ FAQs.

 Statement Data Structures
 $$$$$$$$$$$$$$$$$$$$$$$$$